Lawsuit alleges Decatur superintendent took more vacations than his contract allowedSuperintendent David Dude

 Adams’ lawsuit relays a starkly different account of the reasons Hurst and Adams left the district.
 Hurst and Adams did not respond to messages seeking comment for this story.

-The lawsuit alleges that Dude violated state statutes and ethics rules involving improper reporting of vacation time to the Board of Education.
+The lawsuit alleges that Dude violated state statutes and ethics rules by improperly reporting his vacation time.
 It says he used more vacation hours than permitted by his contract.
 This was reported to the school district’s attorney and shortly thereafter, “Dude began a frivolous investigation” of Adams, the lawsuit says.

 Adams served as Human Resources Officer from 2015 to 2020.
 The lawsuit alleges that in the fall of 2017, Hurst told Adams that Dude had received an expense reimbursement from the School Board without any requirement that he produce documentation or proof of the expenses, like receipts or invoices.